St. Matthew Island: Lichen

 Lichen studies were conducted on the island in the 1990s to prepare a list of lichens with their habitat, composition and distribution pattern.
 These studies were considered important for characterizing the eating habits of caribou and air quality.
 The vegetation of the islands has been classified as wet, moist and alpine tundra, based on landforms and drainage patterns.
 The plant communities were attributed to five categories.
 In the area of rock rubble fields and high ridges the vegetation was mainly crustose lichens.
 Among the 148 lichen species of the islands, 125 showed the Arctic–alpine geographic distribution, 74 boreal, 18 were coastal, 9 amphi-Berengian and 41 widespread, with many species falling into more than one category.
 The lichen diversity was characterized by wide-ranging Arctic–alpine and boreal species; it was evaluated as luxuriant that was linked to reindeer species disappearing from the area.

+Before the heavy grazing by reindeer in the 1940s, lichen was the predominant groundcover on the island.
+By 1963, scientists reported that lichen mats seldom exceeded about 1cm, compared with 8-12 cm on the nearby Hall Island.
+Once the lichen mat was removed, sedges, grasses, and willows initially increased because they were no longer covered or shaded by the lichen.
+Today the vegetation has a greater proportion of grasses and other vascular plants, given the slow growth of lichen.

 In popular culture

-The island serves as a location that the characters travel to in the 2025 film Mission: Impossible - The Final Reckoning, though the scenes in the movie that take place there were actually shot in Svalbard, Norway.
+The island serves as a location to which the characters in the 2025 film Mission: Impossible – The Final Reckoning travel, though the scenes in the movie that take place there were actually shot in Svalbard, Norway.